Confused about chocolate? What about the connection between chocolate and headache? You're not the only one.

 Where do I find good quality chocolate, with plenty of that healthy

 cocoa in it?
 How do I find a positive chocolate and headache benefit?

 Try Galler chocolate.

 Look for chocolate with at least 70% cocoa - I suggest

-Galler Chocolate Noir, such as this gift bag or this premium Galler Noir with cocoa nibs.
+Galler Chocolate Noir, such as this gourmet mint-lime bar or this premium Noir Profund.